Credit: Kim Brendel

 There’s something audacious about opening a fine-dining restaurant in a cozy, 36-seat space.
 But for chef Alec Schingel—who has trained at some of the world’s most obsessive, detail-anchored kitchens—this feels like exactly the point.

-Robin Restaurant opened in February 2025 on Manchester Road in Maplewood.
+Robin Restaurant opened in February on Manchester Road in Maplewood, and not long after appeared on The New York Times list of America’s best restaurants.
 It’s Schingel’s first solo venture, though anyone who’s been following “The Robin Project” pop-ups already knows the premise.
 He calls the concept fine comfort—a prix fixe that reads indulgent, yet walks and talks like a Midwestern dinner party hosted by someone with a fermentation chamber and a wine glossary.

 Robin Restaurant St. Louis photo credit Kim Brendel